Email Marketing

 This guide explains what it does, which of the nine supported use cases are genuinely worth your time as a small business, and where the current limits are.

 With MailerLite’s MCP server enabled, Claude can read your account directly: campaign performance data, subscriber activity, automation sequences, and more.
 You ask a question and Claude fetches the relevant data itself, rather than waiting for you to supply it.
+The server has also matured beyond reading: Claude can now create campaigns, send a campaign to a group or segment, and create or update subscribers.
+That shifts MCP from a purely analytical layer to one that can act, which makes a human review step more valuable rather than less.

 The connection is explicit and permissioned to ensure data security.
 You authorise Claude’s access to MailerLite once, and you can revoke it at any time.
 So Claude only accesses what MailerLite’s MCP server is configured to allow.